-- 1. The printed name of the circulator. - 2.
-The residence address of the circulator, giving street and number, or if no street or number exists, adequate designation of residence so that the location may be readily ascertained. - 3.
+- 1. The printed name of the circulator. - The residence address of the circulator, giving street and number, or if no street or number exists, adequate designation of residence so that the location may be readily ascertained. - 3.
 The dates between which all the signatures to the petition or paper were obtained. - 4.
 The circulator circulated that section and witnessed the appended signatures being written. - 5.
-That according to the best information and belief of the circulator, each signature is the genuine signature of the person whose name it purports to be.
+That according to the best information and belief of the circulator, each signature is the genuine signature of the person whose name it purports to be. - 6.
+That the circulator is 18 years of age or older.